lasik surgeons

 Irregular astigmatism is very, very difficult to correct and some techniques and technology cannot fully correct an irregular astigmatism at this time.
 Every person with irregular astigmatism is unique and needs to be individually evaluated.

 Lenticular astigmatism is when the irregularity is in the natural crystalline lens, rather than in the cornea.
 RLE will eliminate lenticular astigmatism.
-Cornea-based surgery techniques conventional and wavefront Lasik, All-Laser Lasik, PRK, LASEK, and Epi-Lasik can correct lenticular astigmatism's effects, but making a reverse of the lenticular astigmatism in the cornea.
+Cornea-based surgery techniques conventional and wavefront Lasik, Bladeless Lasik, PRK, LASEK, and Epi-Lasik can correct lenticular astigmatism's effects, but making a reverse of the lenticular astigmatism in the cornea.
 While this can be a successful technique of lenticular astigmatism correction, there is a significant concern.

 As we age the natural lens of the eye becomes clouded.
 This is called a cataract.
 The process to resolve a cataract is to remove the natural lens and replace it with an artificial lens.
 The problem is that the artificial lens will not have the pre-existing lenticular astigmatism and if the cornea has been reshaped to accommodate the lenticular astigmatism, the cornea will now cause an irregular astigmatism.